Homosexuality in English football: By clubs

-From 2007 onwards, homophobic chanting at football grounds was explicitly outlawed by the FA.
 Tottenham Hotspur have a system in place to allow fans to report any anti-gay chanting and Manchester City are the first Premiership club to have been recognised by pressure group Stonewall as a gay-friendly employer.

 In 2009, a football team was named after openly gay footballer Justin Fashanu.
 The Justin Fashanu All-stars is open to both homosexual and heterosexual players.
-Team members also created initiative and campaign the Justin Campaign (co-founders included artist Jason B. Hall and Juliet Jacques) that got recognized by both Prime minister and FA, later transformed into more international Football vs. Homophobia campaign.
+Team members also created initiative and campaign the Justin Campaign (co-founders included artist Jason B. Hall and Juliet Jacques) that got recognized by both the Prime minister and the FA, later transformed into a more international 'Football v Homophobia' campaign.
+In February 2014, it was revealed that only 11 of the Premier League's 20 teams, and only 17 of the Football League's 72 teams, had joined the 'Football v Homophobia' campaign.

-Stonewall FC, founded by Aslie Pitter after he faced homophobia while playing on existing teams, is a similar initiative.

 In July 2012, Liverpool F.C. announced their participation in Liverpool Pride, and in August of the same year, Liverpool F.C. became the first Premier League club to officially be represented at a UK pride event.
 Liverpool F.C. have also hosted the Football v Homophobia tournament early in 2012.

+In December 2013, Leeds United became the first Stonewall Diversity Champion in English football, championing gay equality within the club and wider football.
+Openly gay managing director David Haigh organized a Pride-themed game despite the owners being from a country that criminalizes homosexuality.
+He said:

+“I had a spectacular falling out with the owners after what was essentially ‘Gay Day’ at Leeds – we had Robbie there, we had Stonewall banners all around the ground.
+I angered them massively.
+I didn’t care, it was the right thing to do."
+Former Leeds United player Robbie Rogers, who was one of the first male professional footballers to come out as gay, launched his 'Beyond It' anti-discrimination charity with David Haigh at the club.